4 January 2019

 The Pocket is designed to be very easy to use, but the Mimo app also has a Pro mode which gives you manual control over exposure.
 If you want to be discreet, but still use the pro settings, the Mimo will retain them when you disconnect your phone.

 The Pocket’s built-in camera has a 1/2.3″ sensor – that’s roughly the same size as the sensors in the newest iPhones.
 It can record 4K in 60fps slow motion, or Full HD at 120fps.
 The camera has a roughly 28mm equivalent focal length, which is wide but not extreme like a GoPro.
-It’s sharp, though dynamic range and colour aren’t as good as an iPhone, and it struggles in contrasty lighting.
-A future update to the Mimo app will let you shoot in a flat D-Cinelike mode, which should help to compensate for this.
+It’s sharp, though dynamic range and colour aren’t as good as recents iPhones (it’s better than my older 6S), and it struggles in contrasty lighting.
+You can also shoot in a flat D-Cinelike mode.
 Continuous video autofocus is unreliable: it works better in AF-S mode where you choose a single focus point.

 The Pocket has a built-in battery (good for up to around 2 hours filming) but you can connect an external power pack.